-1. The primary responsibility of the North Carolina Department of Labor Division of Occupational Safety and Health (the division) is to carry out the mandate given to the Commissioner of the Department of Labor (the department), namely,
+1. The primary responsibility of the North Carolina Department of Labor, Occupational Safety and Health (OSH) division is to carry out the mandate given to the Commissioner of the Department of Labor (the department), namely,

 "to assure so far as possible every working man and woman in North Carolina safe and healthful working conditions."
-2. The Occupational Safety and Health Act of North Carolina (the Act) outlines the duties of employers as follows: - a.
-Each employer will furnish places of employment free from recognized hazards that are causing or are likely to cause death or serious physical harm to their employees; and, - b.
-Each employer will comply with safety and health standards and regulations promulgated under the Act.
-3. To accomplish its mandate, the division employs a wide variety of programs and initiatives.
+2. The Occupational Safety and Health Act of North Carolina (the act) is found in the North Carolina General Statutes (NCGS) Chapter 95, Article 16 and outlines the duties of employers as follows: - a.
+Each employer shall furnish to each of his employees conditions of employment and a place of employment free from recognized hazards that are causing or are likely to cause death or serious injury or serious physical harm to his employees - b.
+Each employer shall comply with occupational safety and health standards or regulations promulgated pursuant to this Article 3.
+To accomplish its mandate, the division employs a wide variety of programs and initiatives.
 A key component of the responsibilities of the division is the enforcement of standards through the conduct of effective inspections.
 Effective inspections require identification, professional evaluation and accurate reporting of safety and health conditions and practices.
 Inspections may vary considerably in scope and detail, depending upon the circumstances in each case.
 This chapter specifies general procedures to be followed on all inspections.